DaveyPlugers/cmp-project-collaboration/README.md

 5. --Energy_Tracking
 <br/>Turn on the Energy Tracking.
 You can get the energy plot for the simulation, but it may slower the simulation.
 6. --Mass_Ratio
-<br/>When simulating two galaxies, you can change the mass ratio of two galaxies, which it galaxy2/galaxy1.
+<br/>Set the mass ratio of two galaxies.
+When simulating two galaxies, you can change the mass ratio of two galaxies, which it galaxy2/galaxy1.
 The default value is 1.

 ### Relevant material
 For more detail about our code, you can check out our presentaion slides in this repository.